sodadata/docs/soda/glossary.md

 {% include glossary-metric.md %}

 #### metric store
 The component in Soda Cloud that stores metric measurements.
+This component facilities the visualization of changes to your data over time.

 ### monitor
 {% include glossary-monitor.md %}

 ### notification
-A setting you configure in Soda Cloud that defines whom to notify when a data issue triggers an alert.
+A setting you configure in a Soda Cloud monitor that defines whom to notify when a data issue triggers an alert.
 See also: [alert](#alert).

 ### scan
 {% include glossary-scan.md %}